Palm Beach International Airport (PBI)

 Special Traffic

-- PBI has a variety of helicopters on the field, including law enforcement, local news, agriculture, and medevac.
+- PBI has a variety of helicopters based at the field, including law enforcement, local news, agriculture, and medevac.

 - Use caution for low flying helicopters as you approach the field from the east and west.